Flash fiction

 Robot Draft - Flash Fiction

+Greg Luti’s flash fiction “Robot Draft” follows Frederick, leader of a robot army fighting mankind, as he holds a very human-like strategy meeting with his cabinet — complete with bureaucratic talk and chess-master tactics.
 The leader of the robot army, Frederick, leading a resistance against mankind, sits at a meeting with his cabinet to discuss plans to move in the war.
-At the meeting is his assistant, responsible for any menial tasks he needs completed, the money robot, Benny, who handles the robot army’s money, and the secretary of state robot, Harrison, the second in command to the leader.
-None of the robots have been on the battlefield for this revolution, finding it more beneficial to fig
+At the meeting is his assistant, responsible for any menial tasks he needs completed, the money robot, Be

 Greg Luti